piuupadhyaypu/RMTL-RNA-seq/index.md

 The proposed method is a supervised multi-tasking learning model to identify the marker genes from the data sequence.
 The result gives a clear overview of the framework.
 It handles the challenging goal of learning the cluster structure and treats them as a separate task in the model.

+### How to use this Model
+CBMC dataset used for manifestation purposes.
+Data can be download from https://www.ncbi.nlm.nih.gov/geo/ under accession no. GSE100866.
+The column of the input matrix contains cells and genes represented in rows.

+**Data Loading and Pre-processing**

 ```markdown
 Syntax highlighted code block